Beilong-Tang/sef-mk/scripts/extract_wavlm/README.md

 # Extract Wavlm

-'extract\_wavlm.py' extracts the WavLM embeddings from 6th layer from audio data.
+'extract\_wavlm.py' extracts the WavLM embeddings from the 6th layer from audio data.

 ## Extract Librispeech WavLM